-We currently lease 51,646 square feet of office and laboratory space in La Jolla, California under various leases that expire in 2022 and 2024.
+We currently lease 86,698 square feet of office, laboratory, and manufacturing space in San Diego, California under various leases that expire in 2022, 2024, 2025 and 2026.
 Additionally, we have executed a lease for our new headquarters and laboratory space consisting of 76,778 square feet with a target lease commencement date of April 2022 and will replace our current headquarters and a portion of our laboratory space.
 We believe that the facilities under our current leases are sufficient to meet our needs for the foreseeable future and that any additional space we may require will be available on commercially reasonable terms.